|What if I don't want people to see my activity?|

 You should only post into this queue if you have very thick skin!

-However, crits can't be rude and just plain mean.
+However, crits should not be be rude or just plain mean.
 Keep it constructive!
 Critters, you are not here to vent but to provide helpful guidance to the authors.
 Please report crits that you feel are stepping over the line.

 To find the queue click here.